New for 2020

 maligned the debate over whether or not Amelia Earhart continued to exist after she was reported 'missing' in 1937, so my

-the obvious reality of the world famous pilot living her later-life years in relative obscurity, similar to Greta Garbo.
+it exhibited the obvious reality of the world famous pilot living her later-life years in relative obscurity, similar to Greta Garbo.

 Except in Amelia's case she took on a different identity, leaving only a select few aware of her continued existence after